 The Prime Minister, Justin Trudeau, today issued the following statement on Holodomor Memorial Day:

-“Today, we remember the millions of innocent people in Ukraine who suffered and died during the Holodomor.
+“Today, we join Ukrainian communities in Canada and around the world to remember the millions of innocent victims who suffered or lost their lives during the Holodomor.

 “In 1932 and 1933, the Soviet regime of Joseph Stalin orchestrated a deliberate famine – a genocide against the Ukrainian people – to impose total control over Ukraine, destroy the will of the people, and erase their identity.
 During this horrific campaign, millions died from starvation, including children, and countless others were either deported, imprisoned, or executed.